Canada. Much of the country is uninhabited, winters here are notorious, and the entire country has a reputation for being super polite.

 7. Tolerance is an integral part of the lifestyle in Canada

-Canadians also embrace multiculturalism in a way their American neighbours haven’t quite managed.
+Canadians also embrace multiculturalism in a way their American neighbors haven’t quite managed.

-Many of Canada’s biggest cities have thriving neighbourhoods for different cultures, but rather than staying isolated, you’ll find traces of different nationalities and traditions everywhere.
+Many of Canada’s biggest cities have thriving neighborhoods for different cultures, but rather than staying isolated, you’ll find traces of different nationalities and traditions everywhere.

-Canadians are generally very welcoming of new cultures, meaning you should invite your neighbours to celebrate their holidays and festivals and eat their food.
+Canadians are generally very welcoming of new cultures, meaning you should invite your neighbors to celebrate their holidays and festivals and eat their food.

 8. Don’t expect to work at the same level right away

 Unless you are emigrating for work and you’ve already secured a job with a company, be prepared to take a small step backward in your career.